 Symptoms of a Brain Bleed After a Head Injury

 Head injury victims can suffer from a wide range of symptoms, including headaches, nausea, confusion, paralysis, and more.
-It can be hard to know just how serious a head injury is if there are no obvious outward signs of severe trauma like penetration of the skull or a giant lump on the head.
+It can be hard to know just how serious a head injury is if there are no obvious outward signs of severe trauma, like penetration of the skull or a giant lump on the head.
 This can be dangerous because sometimes a head injury that may appear minor at the time can actually be extremely serious.
 So how can you know if your head injury is serious?
 One way is the look for the symptoms of a brain bleed after a head injury.

 A traumatic brain injury is caused by a sudden blow or jolt to the head.
 Common causes include car accidents, work accidents, sports injuries, product liability injuries, and falls.
 Any one of these can cause a head injury with a brain bleed.
-There are time limitations associated with brain injury claims, so if another party is responsible for your injury, you generally have two years from the date of the injury to file a lawsuit.
-The sooner you reach out for legal counsel, the better, in order to preserve both evidence and memories of the event.
+There are time limitations associated with brain injury claims, so if another party is responsible for your injury, you generally have two years from the date of the injury to file a personal injury lawsuit.
+The sooner you reach out to legal counsel, the better, in order to preserve both evidence and memories of the event.

 - Epidural hematoma: a clot that forms between the skull and the dura lining of the brain

 - Subdural hematoma: a clot that forms between the dura and the arachnoid (outside of the brain)

 - Intracerebral hematoma: a clot that forms within the brain tissue